interfinetwork/safu-contract-validation/README.md

-# SAFU Contract Validation
-InterFi Network provides intelligent blockchain solutions.
-We have worked on major public blockchains - Binance, Ethereum, Cronos, Tron, Polygon, Avalanche, Doge, Metis, Fantom, Bitcoin Cash, Oasis, etc. In this repository, we'll upload audit reports and audit compliance certificates.
-To request a smart contract audit, contact https://t.me/interfiaudits or hello@interfi.network

-Automated analysis is performed to identify common contract vulnerabilities.

-Simulations are performed to identify centralized exploits causing contract and/or trade pause.

-A manual line-by-line analysis is performed to identify contract issues and centralized privileges.

 # About InterFi Network

 InterFi Network provides intelligent blockchain solutions.
 We provide solidity development, testing, and auditing services.
 We have developed 150+ solidity codes, audited 1000+ smart contracts, and analyzed 500,000+ code lines.